aaronhunter1088/Clock/README.md

 the alarm off it to navigate through the Alarms menu, and click the alarm that is sounding off.
 This stops the alarm sound, removes the alarm from the menu, and the text area, and brings it up in the panel.
-Here you can then update the time and click Set, simply click Set, or go back to the ClockFace.
+Here you can then update the time and click Set, simply click Set, or go back to the ClockPanel.
 Returning to the clock face without resetting the alarm deletes the alarm.

 In v2.1, you can now set a Timer.
 Click Features --> View Timer (or click Ctrl + T).
 Here you can enter the Hours, Minutes, and Seconds of the Timer.